 In the literature, one can find several approaches to internal reforming molten carbonate fuel cell systems.
 A comparison of the performance of internal and external reforming MCFC for varying steam to carbon ratio (S/C) and the current density was referred by Musa et al. [8].
 Authors of this publication showed that the more efficiency was in case of S/C ratio equal 2.5 than 4.0 for the IR-MCFC than ER-MCFC and the effect of temperature on the cell voltage [8].
 Whereas, Kim et al. [9] studied the temperature and thermal stress distribution and structural stability on thermal effects in external and internal reforming molten carbonate fuel cell systems.
 Mori et al. [10] have studied the activities of Ni/Li AlO2 using 200 cm3 cell.
 They have confirmed theoretically and experimentally that methane conversion is increased up to 98% at a steam/methane mole ratio (S/C) range from 1.5 to 3.5 and at temperatures from 600-700°C. Jun et al. [11] carried out a research of intrinsic kinetics for steam methane reforming and reverse water gas shift reaction over Ni/Al2O3 catalyst.
 Thermodynamic analysis of hydrogen production including SOFC and MCFC system with external and internal reforming was referred by Leal et al. [12].
 Other authors like Shikhar et al. [13] compared the IR-SOFC and IR-MCFC system.
 They found that the IR-MCFC system produces a electric output about a similar efficiency to IR-SOFC and a maximum total efficiency of over 80%.
-A comparison of cooling performance and temperature for the Advanced Internal Reforming (AIR) stack and Direct Internal Reforming (DIR) stack of internal reforming type was written by Shinoki and his co-worker [14].
+A comparsion of cooling performance and temperature for the Advanced Internal Reforming (AIR) stack and Direct Internal Reforming (DIR) stack of internal reforming type was written by Shinoki and his co-worker [14].
 The unsupported nickel powder catalysts as a catalyst in internal or external reforming of SOFC systems were investigated by Rakass, et al. [15].
 They have obtained a complete methane conversion at 700°C. The review of the catalytic problems of internal reforming in MCFC and SOFC system was presented in [16].
 In these aspects, the activity of cathode and anode to steam methane reforming were evaluated.
 Camapanari et al. [17] considered an internal and external reforming configuration with combined with a cryogenic CO2 capture section.
 The best performances was reached by the IR-MCFC with a cryogenic CO2 capture section.
 A communication of bio-ethanol to produce hydrogen for a IR-MCFC was proposed by Frusteri et al. [18].
 As shown that the presence of appropriate amount of oxygen affects a activity and stability of catalyst.
 Huang et al. [19] presented a comparison of a power output density for the MCFC/TIG and IR-MCFC.
 The MCFC/TIG hybrid system proved also system about a higher power output density than IR-MCFC.
+Other alternatives to hydrogen as fuels for MCFC have been suggested in [20] as well as biofuels [21] showing that for various alcohols where steam reforming temperature is usually lower than for methane, temperature of 650°C can be sufficient for operation of MCFC.